-You built a slash command that saves you twenty minutes a day.
-Great.
-But your teammate is still doing the same task by hand, and the new hire on the platform team has never heard of it.
+You wrote a slash command that saves you twenty minutes a day.
+Good.
+Your teammate is still doing the work by hand.
+The new hire on the platform team has never heard of the file.

-This is the gap between personal automation and organizational leverage.
-A /deploy skill tucked inside your .claude/ directory helps exactly one person.
-A properly packaged plugin — with parameterized context files, MCP connections, and marketplace distribution — helps every engineer on your team the moment they type /.
+That is the gap between a personal shortcut and organizational leverage.
+A /deploy skill living in your .claude/ directory is a private dotfile.
+A packaged plugin — parameterized context files, declared MCP connections, marketplace distribution — runs for every engineer the moment they install it.
+Same skill.
+Different topology.

 One-off migration scripts